 Peer Supplemental Instruction (PSI)

-The Peer Supplemental Instruction (PSI) program provides both support for students in freshmen courses and leadership opportunities for junior and seniors.
+The Peer Supplemental Instruction (PSI) program provides both support for students in STEM-related courses and leadership opportunities for junior and seniors.

 PSI supports a successful transition from high school to college-level STEM courses.
 This is a critical transition when students often exit STEM programs because they struggle to meet the demands of introductory college-level course work.
 PSI provides collaborative learning opportunities for students to reinforce understanding of course material and work with peer leaders.
-Peer leaders, who have already succeeded in the course and are trained to prepare lesson plans and use active learning strategies, facilitate learning during PSI sessions.
+Peer leaders – who have already succeeded in the course and are trained to prepare lesson plans and use active learning strategies – facilitate learning during PSI sessions.
 These sessions provide structured learning activities to reinforce course content, develop study skills that translate to other STEM courses and encourage students to build collaborative relationships with their peers.
-The PSI program currently supports gateway courses in biology, chemistry, mathematics and information technology.Find available PSI study sessions (from SST) on the Students' events calendar.
+The PSI program currently supports courses in biology, chemistry, mathematics and information technology.View the weekly updated virtual PSI session schedule.

 Learn about other academic opportunities and support at GGC.